willayy/ProgressX-2/README.md

 ProgressX-2 is an iOS App that

 ## Application structure
 The small core of the app is the `ViewRouter` class and the `ProgressX_2App` class.
-The
+All views are wrapped in a `SideBarView` which is accessed with a EnviromentObject

 ## Hardware
 Simulator tested on IPhone 15 and IPhone SE, built for any iOS device (arm64).